sjswitzer/SchemeJS/README.md

 ### JavaScript Integration and Interoperability

 Every SchemeJS function, _whether compiled or not_, is a JavaScript function and can be invoked directly, with no bridging APIs, from JavaScript.
-They are perfactly ordinary JavaScript functions.
+They are perfectly ordinary JavaScript functions.
 Any JavaScript function can be invoked directly from SchemeJS as if it were an ordinary Scheme function.

-SchemeJS supports Array and Object literals and every Array, generator (function*) and built-in iterable object appears as a "list" to SchemeJS functions.
+SchemeJS supports Array and Object literals and every Array, generator (function*) and built-in iterable object (except String) appears as a "list" to SchemeJS functions.
 SchemeJS lists are iterable "for (let item of list) ..." in JavaScript and JavaScript iterables are lists to SchemeJS.

 ### Optional and Rest Parameters